 This Easy Granny Cake Recipe is a classic, oldie but goodie!!
 Delicious yellow cake is topped with brown sugar and pecans, then drizzled with a delicious maple glaze.
 This recipe takes boxed cake mix to the ultimate level!

 Comforting, classic, decadent and fool-proof–that’s the essence of a granny cake!
 This cake takes your run of the mill boxed yellow cake mix and turns it into something FANTASTIC.
 Ya’ll know my limitations with baking…if it’s not easy and fool-proof, I’m not doin’ it!

 When a boxed or pre-made mix is involved, that’s half the battle for me!!
 Just look at these amazing these 5 Ingredient Oreo Blondies!
 Or these Easy Air Fryer Biscuit Doughnuts!
 Or if you really want EASY, try my Easy Cream Cheese Pie with Cherries!
-And if you want a crowd pleasing dessert that will never disappoint, you have to make my No Bake Chocolate Peppermint Pie!
-It’s so easy, yet so impressive!!
+And if you want a crowd pleasing dessert that will never disappoint, you have to make my No Bake Chocolate Peppermint Pie or my Blueberry Lemon Cobbler!
+Both are so easy, yet so impressive!!

 Now I am going to use a word that is VERY unpopular, but I have to use it.
 There really is no alternative: MOIST (sorryyyyyy!!).
 But oh goodness this cake is MOIST!
 The crushed pineapple is a background ingredient (the cake does NOT taste like pineapple) but keeps the cake so nice and …..well, you know 🙂

 Paired with the crunchy pecan and brown sugar topping…DIVINE.
 Drizzle on the optional maple glaze and you have yourself a dessert that would make granny proud! (we don’t need to tell her we used boxed cake mix..shhhh….).